Student Art Contest & Show 2017 - Winners Announced

 All Excellence and Merit Award winners will be honored at an awards ceremony on Saturday, April 8 at 2:00 pm during the art show.
 Each winner will receive a ribbon and a special prize, to be presented at the awards ceremony.

 All Award of Excellence winners and Award of Merit winners are asked to be present to receive their awards.
 Kindergartners will be honored first and high school students last.
 All will have their names read and be called to receive their award ribbon and prize.
-Please check our website after March 15 for the list of winners for 2017.
+Please click here to view the list of winners for 2017.

 No written confirmation will be sent out to teachers or schools.
 Teachers, parents, and students must check the website for winners/judging results.